treasure-data/digdag/digdag-docs/src/concepts.md

 Store parameters are visible to all following tasks - store parameters are not visible by previous tasks.
 For example, you ran a workflow and retried it.
 In this case, parameters stored by a task won't be visible by previous tasks even if the task has finished successfully in the last execution.

 Store parameters are not global variables.
 When two tasks run in parallel, they will use different store parameters.
 This makes the workflow behavior consitent regardless of actual execution timing.
-For example, when another task runs depending on the two parallel tasks, parameter stored by the last task will be used in the order of task submittion.
+For example, when another task runs depending on the two parallel tasks, parameter stored by the last task will be used in the order of task submission.

 ## Operators and plugins